ea5gvk/m0glj-HBNet-GPS/README.md

 ---

+# In this fork, APRS beaconing of peers is set on a per master configuration.

+This is my "flavor" of HBLink3 that I use in production.

+---
 ### FOR SUPPORT, DISCUSSION, GETTING INVOLVED ###

 Please join the DVSwitch group at groups.io for online forum support, discussion, and to become part of the development team.